-Vietnam has always managed to attract foreign investors because of its great geological location.
-That is why attracting foreign investors have been of key importance in Vietnam’s External Affairs Policy.
-It is one of the main reasons why Vietnam has various easier Tax and Compliance Laws to make it easier for investors.
+Vietnam has always managed to attract foreign investors because of its great geological location and it’s dynamic young workforce.
+That is why attracting foreign investors has been of key importance in Vietnam’s External Affairs Policy.
+It is one of the main reasons why Vietnam has various easier Tax and Compliance Laws to make it easier for investors to establish their offices and branches here.
 The government offers reductions and exemptions to foreign investors.
 It has helped the local industry boom in the region.
-Vietnam-U.K. trade tripled from 2010 to 2019, when it reached about $7.6 billion.
+For example, trade between Vietnam & the U.K. almost tripled from 2010 to 2020, when it reached about $6.6 billion (source).

 What is Personal Income Tax?